 Everybody’s situation is different

 Every individual has to consider his or her own criteria for selecting a list of the worst or best states to retire.
-The list of the best places for military to retire that came out this week from USAA.com and Military.com is a perfect example of a list that makes sense for a specific set of retiree needs.
+Lists from USAA.com and Military.com is a perfect example of a list that makes sense for a specific set of retiree needs.
 Their lists were carefully tailored…

 to U.S. military retirees who typically have a nice pension that they don’t want taxed at the state level, and who need to be close to a base for shopping and healthcare.